See Also

 We’re going to a Mariners game and want to get a good baseball hot dog.
 Should we go into the stadium or buy from a nearby vendor?
 Thanks

 Definitely get your hot dogs from outside the stadium – at the row of vendors beside Lumen Field.
 You’ll find several good quality places there.
-The hot dogs inside T-Mobile park are close to inedible.
+I do not like the hot dogs served inside T-Mobile.

 We’ll be in Washington in a couple of weeks.
 We’re staying in Tacoma and will probably spend a day in Seattle.
 We’ll have four kids — ages 4 to 10 — and six adults.
 My first question is regarding transportation: Is there a public transportation option between Tacoma and Seattle that you can recommend?
 Would parking be expensive/accessible if we drove there?